This article may contain links that help this website.

 The Selkirk unboxing experience was incredible, but let’s see how Perseus 4 has done.

-Joola Perseus 4 Unboxing Experience
+Joola Perseus Pro 4 Unboxing Experience

 The Joola Perseus Pro 4 unboxing experience has definitely improved since my experience getting the Joola Ben Johns CFS16mm, but I still have a grip that a $300 paddle doesn’t come with a paddle cover.